jceipek/pyShiva/README.md

 Simple Example
 ---------------
+This is how easy it is to write a complete pyShiva program!

+	# Import the python module
 	import pyshiva as ps

+	# Create a window with a title
 	win = ps.Window("My First PyShiva Project!", width=640, height=480)

+	# Create a rectangle at position (10,10) with a width of 100 and height of 50
 	r = ps.Rect(10, 10, 100, 50)

+	# Add the rectangle to the window
 	win.add(r)

+	# Until the user presses the close button of the window...
 	while win.is_open():
+		# ...update the screen and respond to events.
+Before the first time you do this, the rectangle won't be visible.
 		win.refresh()

 Compiling ShivaVG on Ubuntu